FHShubho/CGS-ZSL/README.md

 # ChatGPT-guided Semantics for Zero-shot Learning
 ChatGPT-guided Semantics for Zero-shot Learning, DICTA 2023.

 This paper explores how ChatGPT, a large language model, can enhance class semantics and performance for ZSL tasks.
+[Read: arXiv](https://arxiv.org/abs/2310.11657)

 <img src="images/arch.jpg">